human resource application without letterhead

 - Recommend draft code and procedure rules

-- Experience in the practice of law which included court experience preferred
+- Experience in the tribal court system, required

 - Effective oral, written, and interpersonal communication skills